 The Mortgage Income Fund (MIF) has been suspended since October 2008 and is being formally wound up.
 A small percentage of the MIF is held in cash investments with the remainder in mortgage related investments through units in the Mortgage Distribution Fund (MDF), which invests in first mortgages.
 The MDF is also being formally wound up.
-Capital is being returned pro rata as units in the MDF are repaid.
-The exact timing of these distributions will depend on how quickly loans made by the MDF mature and are repaid or, in some circumstances, are sold.
-As at 30 September 2013 capital distributions received totalled 94%, with the last distribution received 2% during the year ended 30 September 2012.
+As at 30 September 2014 capital distributions received totalled 94% and we are expecting the final capital payment for the MIF to be received before January 2015, taking the total capital repaid for our original investment in MIF to 99%.
+The recovery value of the loans remaining in MDF have been adjusted down to reflect a total capital repayment of less than 100% and this has resulted in a loss being recognised in the Statement of Comprehensive Income for the year ended 30 September 2014.